 Applicants must have one of the following combinations of academic credentials and work experience:

-- an advanced degree in a health-related field and at least two years of relevant work experience
+- an advanced degree in a health-related field and at least three years of relevant work experience

 - bachelor’s degree and at least five years of relevant post-baccalaureate work experience in a relevant health-related field (eg. epidemiology, global health, health and social behavior, health management or health policy).